Splitting, Splicing and Projection in BPD Personalities

 emotional gymnastics, are hallmarks of intensely unstable relationship

-dynamics with individuals who exhibit borderline pathology.
+dynamics with individuals who have and exhibit borderline pathology.

 all acquainted with this splitting reflex in Borderlines, but we